flutter/plugins/packages/google_maps_flutter/google_maps_flutter/README.md

 }
 ```

-**Important:** This means that app would require users to have Android SDK 20 or higher.
+This means that app will only be available for users that run Android SDK 20 or higher.

 2. Specify your API key in the application manifest `android/app/src/main/AndroidManifest.xml`: